sergey-shambir/json_spirit/README.md

     - GCC 7.0 or higher
     - Clang 4.0 or higher
     - MSVC 2015 or higher
-- Boost 1.59 or higher (Boost.Spirit and Boost.Locale)
+- Boost 1.61 or higher
+    - Boost.Spirit to build the library
+    - Boost.Tests, Boost.Filesystem, Boost.DLL and Boost.Locale to build tests
 - CMake 3.8 or higher

 >NOTE: original [JSON Spirit from CodeProject](https://www.codeproject.com/Articles/20027/) has lower requirements